op2025-ra/ThinkPad-E14-Gen-5-Hackintosh/README.md

 Device Guard Disabled

-Increase Vram for display (2GB minimum)
+Set frame buffer in display (2GB minimum)

 Disable Fingerprint in IO section.

 After installation:

 Copy the EFI folder on the USB to EFI partition of your macOS drive.(you need to mount EFI of your Drive where u installed mac os).
 We do this step to boot staright from drive without USB.

-But for some reason if ur bios dont recognize Boot.efi in the macOS drive EFI partition, then it wont boot(Common issue in newer thinkpad bios) In this situaltion u can use EasyUefi on windows to make a new boot entery in BIOS there u can choose BOOT.efi which u will find inside macOSdrive efi partition,(EFI->BOOT->BOOT.efi) select it and make a new entry.
+But for some reason if ur bios dont recognize Boot.efi in the macOS drive EFI partition, In this situaltion you can use EasyUefi on windows to make a new boot entery in BIOS there u can choose BOOT.efi which u will find inside macOSdrive efi partition,(EFI->BOOT->BOOT.efi) select it and make a new entry.